pipelinelabo/datalaiq-wiki/configuration/email.md

 ### Optional Shared Email Configuration Parameters

-The shared Email configuration also has several optional configuration parameters which can be used to enforce connection behavior, sender addresses, receiver addresses, and Gravwell group access.
+The shared Email configuration also has several optional configuration parameters which can be used to enforce connection behavior, sender addresses, receiver addresses, and DatalaiQ group access.
 The following are optional parameters:

 * `UseTLS`: Boolean indicating that StartTLS should be used.
 Defaults to false.
 * `InsecureSkipVerify`: Boolean indicating that we should ignore TLS certificate validation errors.
 Defaults to false.
-* `Allowed-Group`: Name of a Gravwell group that is allowed to use the shared email configuration.
+* `Allowed-Group`: Name of a DatalaiQ group that is allowed to use the shared email configuration.
 Multiple groups can be specified.
 * `Force-From`: Email address override for all sent mail.
 The `Force-From` address will always be applied regardless of what users specify.
 * `Allowed-To`: Regular expression which can be used to limit destination addresses.
 Multiple expressions can be specified.